UNESCO’s Astronomy and World Heritage Initiative (AWHI) and beyond

-Various meetings have served to implement, progress, and publicise the Initiative.
+Various meetings have served to implement, progress, and publicise the AWHI and the continuation of its work.
 These include:

 - a regional round table related to the Astronomy and World Heritage Initiative organised by the Institute of Astronomy of the Russian Academy of Sciences in May–June 2005;